 Major Building Systems (MBS): Interacting or independent components or assemblies, which form single integrated units that comprise a building and its site work.
+This includes Major Components, Components, and Sub-Components.

-Net Rentable Area: The sum of the unit area, balcony area, and tenant storage area.
+Net Rentable Area: The sum of the unit area, balcony area, garage (if included with the unit) and tenant storage area.